Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 A sound, then symptoms

-Havana syndrome started with a sound – an intense, high-pitched, piercing sound.
+Havana syndrome started with a sound — an intense, high-pitched piercing sound.

 Then came symptoms: hearing loss, dizziness, tinnitus, balance problems, fatigue and trouble concentrating, among others.